-Impingement syndrome is a common shoulder condition seen in aging adults.
+Impingement syndrome is a common shoulder condition seen in active adults.
 This condition is closely related to shoulder bursitis and rotator cuff tendinitis.
 These conditions may occur alone or in combination.

 In most parts of the body, the bones are surrounded by muscles.
-In the shoulder region, however, the muscle is surrounded by bone.
+In the shoulder region, however, the muscle and tendons are surrounded by bone.
 If one taps on the top of the shoulder, bone can be felt immediately under the skin.
-Underneath that bone is the muscle that lifts the arm.
-The rotator cuff muscles of the shoulder are sandwiched between the arm bone and the top of the shoulder (acromion).
-This unique arrangement of muscle between bone leads to the condition of impingement syndrome (shoulder bursitis, rotator cuff tendinitis).
+Underneath that bone is the rotator cuff, a group of muscles and tendons that we use to lift the arm up overhead.
+The rotator cuff is sandwiched between the arm bone and the top of the shoulder (acromion).
+This unique arrangement of muscle and tendon between bone contributes to the development of impingement syndrome (shoulder bursitis, rotator cuff tendinitis).

-When an injury to the rotator cuff muscle occurs, the muscle responds by swelling much the way an ankle does when it is sprained.
-However, because the rotator cuff muscle is surrounded by bone, its swelling causes a number of events to occur.
-The pressure within the muscle increases, resulting in compression and loss of blood flow in the small blood vessels called capillaries.
-When the blood flow is diminished, the muscle tissue begins to fray much like a rope.
-As the muscle tissue swells, it results in the classic features of a pain characterized like a toothache.
-Pain is aggravated by actions such as reaching up behind the back and reaching up overhead.
-Night pain resulting from this shoulder condition may result in sleep interruption.
+When an injury to the rotator cuff occurs, it responds by swelling much the way an ankle does when it is sprained.
+However, because the rotator cuff is surrounded by bone, its swelling causes a number of events to occur.
+The pressure within the tendon increases, resulting in compression (squeezing) and loss of blood flow in the capillaries (small blood vessels).

 What are the symptoms of impingement syndrome of the shoulder?

-The typical symptoms of shoulder impingement syndrome include difficulty reaching up behind the back, pain when the arms are extended above the head, and a weakness of shoulder muscles.
+The symptoms of shoulder impingement syndrome include difficulty reaching up behind the back, pain when the arms are extended above the head, and weakness of the shoulder.

 How is impingement syndrome diagnosed?

-Diagnosis begins with a medical history and physical examination.
-X-rays are helpful to rule out arthritis and will show changes in the bone that reflect the injury of the muscle.
-There may be bone spurs present or changes in the normal contour of the bone where the rotator cuff muscles normally attach.
-Impingement syndrome may be confirmed when an injection of a small amount of an anesthetic into the space under the acromion relieves pain.
+The doctor will take the patient’s medical history and do a physical examination.
+X-rays are helpful to rule out arthritis and may show changes in the bone that show the injury of the rotator cuff.
+There may be bone spurs or changes in the normal contour of the bone where the rotator cuff normally attaches.
+A diagnosis of impingement syndrome may be made when a small amount of an anesthetic (painkiller) is injected into the space under the acromion and relieves the pain.